ancap-ch/from-en/pcm/Universally Preferable Behaviour/p00_ch01_foreword.md

 I ride enta fyt wey odas arm me.

-[^1]:Na most of dis tins we go talk about wella for all dis book so.
+[^1]: Na most of dis tins we go talk about wella for all dis book so.

 [^2]: Of course, If I don fail, I sha don fail spectacularly, wey be say e dey edifying and entertaining itself!